neeraj2021/System-Design-Notes/README.md

     It's important to note that while transactions provide a powerful mechanism for data management, they also come with some overhead due to locking and coordination mechanisms to maintain isolation and consistency.
 Therefore, proper consideration should be given to transaction design, isolation levels, and performance trade-offs when designing systems that involve heavy transactional workloads.

-## WHAT IS A DATABASE ISOATION LEVEL ?
+## WHAT IS A DATABASE ISOLATION LEVEL ?

 - Database isolation levels are an essential concept in database management systems (DBMS) that deal with how transactions interact with each other.
 - They define the degree to which the operations within a transaction are isolated from the operations of other concurrent transactions